 - Target markets: Hospitals/health systems, large medical practices, disease-focused health organizations, healthcare communications agencies, and patient education organizations.

 Project specialization is based on services.
-This is very broad, so it’s harder to figure out what type of clients to target.
-For most freelancers, project specialization is the worst choice during a recession.
 Examples are writing white papers and case studies, editing books, or web design.
+Project specialization is very broad, so it’s harder to figure out what type of clients to target.
+For most freelancers, project specialization isn’t a good choice.

 Combined Industry and Project Specialization